[4/27/21] Summer 2021 Plans

 - The university sent an email to all students who will be on campus in summer 2021, outlining community expectations, summer plans for COVID entry and surveilliance testing, and directions for updating COVID vaccination records.

 - The university has announced some information about its fall 2021 plans, including registration, classes, and vaccinations.
 See the following FAQs:

-Duke has announced that it plans to require all new and returning students to present proof of vaccination to Student Health before they can enroll for the Fall 2021 semester.
-This policy will cover all undergraduate, graduate, and professional students—in all degree programs—who intend to be on the Duke campus for any period of time starting with the Fall 2021 semester.
+- Duke announced that it plans to require all new and returning Duke students to present proof of vaccination to Student Health before they can enroll for the fall 2021 semester.
+This policy will cover all undergraduate, graduate, and professional students—in all degree programs—who intend to be on the Duke campus for any period of time starting with the fall 2021 semester.
 Documented medical and religious exemptions will be accommodated.

 [3/25/21] Vaccination Update

 Starting March 31, Duke will offer the Johnson & Johnson vaccine to all currently enrolled undergraduate and graduate/professional students in the Durham area.

 All students must continue to follow the Duke Compact and behavioral guidelines for the rest of the semester even after vaccination.
 Students who have been participating in spring surveillance testing will be required to continue.

 See the university email that went out to all graduate/professional students for more details.

 [3/8/21] Vaccination FAQs

 If I receive the vaccine, do I still need to complete surveillance tests?